-Hawaiians will be allowed to carry up to 3g of cannabis without criminal prosecution.
+The people of Hawaii will be allowed to carry up to 3g of cannabis without criminal prosecution once the island Decriminalizes.

 Celebrate – Hawaii decriminalizes recreational cannabis!
 Hawaii became the twenty-sixth state to decriminalize cannabis possession, following New Mexico’s own decriminalization legislation that took effect in July and North Dakota’s governor signed decriminalization into law in May (effective 1 August).
 House Bill 1383 comes after Hawaii’s governor, Democrat David Ige, has already pushed back against cannabis reform.

 Ige’s stance on cannabis seems, at best, wishy-washy.
 This year he has already used his power as governor to veto two pieces of cannabis reform legislations, and the lead up to this bill showed indecisiveness.
 His concerns seem to stem, at least as far as he’s led on, back to federal prohibition.
 Let’s take a look at the history of these cannabis bills and what this bill will accomplish for Hawaii.

 While decriminalization isn’t ideal compared to legalization, advocates can’t deny it’s a start.
 Yet the bill brought with it some disappointment from critics who hoped for more.

 The bill allows residents and visitors of Hawaii to carry three grams or less without imprisonment.
 Instead, those caught in possession of cannabis will face a $130 fine.